Skip to main content

 Current Research

-My new project, tentatively titled, The Bodies of the Others.
+My current book-length project, tentatively titled, The Bodies of the Others.
 A History of German Sports, Medicine, and Dance in a Global Context, 1700-1914 is an attempt to understand the global entanglements of the German body and its practices.

 Selected Publications